Mount Mulligan

 The locality holds deep cultural significance for the Djungan people, the traditional custodians of the Ngarrabullgan mountain range that towers up to 400 metres above the former township.
 The sandstone and conglomerate escarpment is a sacred site with documented human occupation dating back 40,000 years.
 Today Mount Mulligan attracts heritage enthusiasts, bushwalkers and history seekers curious about its dramatic past.
 The remote wilderness setting, vast station country and proximity to the Dimbulah and Mount Carbine outback towns make it a destination for those exploring Far North Queensland's less-travelled landscapes.

-Mount Mulligan falls under postcode 4871 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Mount Mulligan falls under postcode 4871 and is governed by the Mareeba Council (Local Government Area).
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Traeger electorate.

 📍 Location